 To be included in this list, the applicant must provide an application with information on the denomination and description of the variety.
 Following the administrative validation of this application, the variety is accepted on this list.
 The list is managed by GEVES; it is not validated by the CTPS, and no publication is made in the Official Journal.
 It is a working tool for organizations in charge of inspecting CAC production material, including strawberries.

 The documents and guides for entering a variety in this list will soon be available.

 DUS tests are carried out to ensure that a new variety is Distinct from existing varieties, that its characteristics are Uniform, and that the variety is Stable with consistent phenotypic characteristics from one generation to the next.

-For fruit species (except Lonicera), the technical examinations are carried out by INRA and its teams at Avignon, Bordeaux and Angers.
+For fruit species (except Lonicera), technical examinations are carried out by INRAE and its teams at Avignon, Bordeaux and Angers.
 GEVES is responsible for supervising this system, which is entrusted by the Community Plant Variety Office for apples, pears and their rootstocks, apricots, peaches, Japanese plums, and cherries and their rootstocks.
-To assess the distinctness of candidate varieties compared to well-known varieties, INRA has extensive collections of well-known reference varieties.
+To assess the distinctness of candidate varieties compared to well-known varieties, INRAE has extensive collections of well-known reference varieties.